-Members of the LGPS/TPS may, from the age of 55, approach their line manager regarding an application for flexible/phased retirement.
-It will be important for the employee to carefully consider the proposed working pattern, any financial implications, including their pension and any effects such a request will have on the Authority and consider how the request can be accommodated.
+If you are a member of the LGPS/TPS you may, from the age of 55, approach your line manager regarding an application for flexible/phased retirement.
+It will be important for you to consider your proposed working pattern, how the change will impact on you financially, including your pension benefits and the impact your request may have on the service.
+It will help your manager if you include in your application your solution to any potential negative impact on service delivery as a result of accommodating a reduction in working hours/grade.

-It is also the line manager's responsibility to carefully consider an application for flexible retirement and examine how the flexible retirement application and desired working pattern can be accommodated within a particular service area or function.
-Where the request cannot be supported the line manager should explore alternative options with the employee which may be mutually agreeable.
+It is also your line manager's responsibility to carefully consider an application for flexible/phased retirement and examine how the flexible/phased retirement application and desired working pattern can be accommodated within a service area or function.
+Where the request cannot be supported your line manager should explore alternative options with you which may be mutually agreeable.

-Where the application can be supported the line managers must present a retirement business case which must be approved in relation to both:
+Where the application can be supported your line manager must present a retirement business case which must be approved in relation to both: